BUSINESS (BU) (MBA) (HCM) (STM)

 Covers basic principles of financial valuation and analysis.
 Topics include financial statement analysis, working capital management, long-term financing decisions, and capital structure and dividend policy.
-Prerequisite: MBA 610 and MBA 520 or equivalent.

 MBA 612 MANAGERIAL MARKETING (3)

 Employs a case study approach for applying marketing principles to marketing management and strategy.
 Quantitative and qualitative approaches involve situation analysis, market analysis and targeting, strategic applications, and marketing planning.
-Prerequisite: none.

 MBA 613 HUMAN RESOURCE MANAGEMENT (3)

 Provides a strategic perspective on using human resources to increase firm success while improving employee wellbeing.
 Topics include recruitment, professional development, compensation and benefits, evaluation, and termination.
 Particular attention is given to the implications of HR procedures for employee performance.